Business Adviser to a States Trading Asset

 Rewards

-These are voluntary positions but you will be using your commercial experience and expertise to help drive and improve performance in unique businesses that can touch o the lives of everybody in Guernsey on a daily basis.
+These are voluntary positions but you will be using your commercial experience and expertise to help drive and improve performance in unique businesses that can touch the lives of everybody in Guernsey on a daily basis.

 Downsides